Proposing a change

 For more challenging pieces of work, a new page, or a new chapter, it’s a good idea to talk to the community and seek consensus before you begin working on it.
-This helps avoid work duplication and makes sure your efforts are aligned with the community-determined goals.
+This helps avoid work duplication and ensures your efforts are aligned with the community-determined goals.

 Getting started #

 Like any novelty, the process may seem intimidating at first, but the best way to understand this is to try it out in practice.